Massachusetts Online Sports Betting – News and Updates on Sports Betting Legislation

-While there have been several sports betting proposals over the past year in Massachusetts, the plan set forth by Governor Charlie Baker seems to be gaining the most traction.
-Governor Baker recently said:
+While there have been several sports betting proposals over the past year in Massachusetts, the most recent attempt using H3977, the bill recently approved by the House has the following details.
+The Governor of Massachusetts seems ready to go when both the House and Senate can agree on the guidelines, as Governor Baker recently said:

 “Expanding Massachusetts’ developing gaming industry to include wagering on professional sports is an opportunity for Massachusetts to invest in local aid while remaining competitive with many other states pursuing similar regulations.”

-So here is a quick summary of what Baker’s proposal would look like moving forward:
+So here is a quick summary of what legal sports betting under the latest proposal would look like moving forward:

 - Casinos and slots parlors would be required to operate an onsite sports wagering lounge